 P4 core library

 Similar to the C standard library, the P4 language specification defines a core library, that declares useful P4 constructs.
 A description of the P4 core library is provided in the Appendix 21.
 All P4 programs must include the core library.
+Including the core library is done with

+#include <core.p4>

 Lexical constructs

 All P4 keywords use only ASCII characters.
 All P4 identifiers must use only ASCII characters.
-P4 compilers should handle correctly UTF-8 characters in comments and string literals.
+P4 compilers should handle correctly strings containing 8-bit characters.

+characters in comments and string literals.

 P4 is case-sensitive.